phalcon-orphanage/docs/en/reference/tutorial.rst

     try {

          $front = Phalcon_Controller_Front::getInstance();

          //Setting directories
          $front->setControllersDir("../app/controllers/");
          $front->setModelsDir("../app/models/");
          $front->setViewsDir("../app/views/");

          //Printing view output
          echo $front->dispatchLoop()->getContent();

     } catch(Phalcon_Exception $e) {
          echo "PhalconException: ", $e->getMessage();
     }

 The `Phalcon_Controller_Front <../api/Phalcon_Controller_Front.html>`_ purpose is to initialize the request environment, route the incoming request, and then dispatch any discovered actions; it aggregates any responses and returns them when the process is complete.
-The file is very simple, keep in mind we do not need include any file or register an autoloader.
+As you can see, the file is very simple and we do not need to include any additional files or register autoloaders.

 Creating a Controller
 ^^^^^^^^^^^^^^^^^^^^^
 By default Phalcon will look for a controller named "Index".
-It will be the starting point when no controller or action was given.
+It is the starting point when no controller or action has been passed in the request.
 The index controller (app/controllers/IndexController.php) looks like:

 .. code-block:: php